 - Pour buttermilk into a bowl.
 Dip the ravioli into the buttermilk then into the bread crumb mixture, coating it evenly.

 - Place ravioli on a baking sheet.
+Before placing into the oven, spray each one with cooking spray to help make it more crispy.
 Bake 10 – 15 minutes or until lightly golden.

 This post was originally published 2/25/14.
 It has been updated in format and with pictures on 2/28/22.